Cloufield/GWASTutorial/08_LDSC/README.md

 ## Introduction

-LDSC is one of the most commonly used command line tool to estimate hertability, genetic correlation and cell/tissue type specificity from GWAS summary statistics.
+LDSC is one of the most commonly used command line tool to estimate inflation, hertability, genetic correlation and cell/tissue type specificity from GWAS summary statistics.

 ### LD: Linkage disequilibrium